 Our functional currency is the U.S. dollar.
 Foreign currency transaction gains and losses are reported as "Foreign currency transaction gain (loss)" in our Consolidated Statements of Operations and include, when applicable, unrealized gains and losses to record the carrying value of our FOREX contracts not designated as accounting hedges, as well as realized gains and losses from the settlement of such contracts.
-For the three-month periods ended March 31, 2012 and 2011, we recognized net foreign currency transaction (losses) of \$(0.1) million and \$(1.6) million, respectively.
+For the three-month and six-month periods ended June 30, 2012, we recognized net foreign currency transaction gains of \$1.1 million and \$1.0 million, respectively.
+For the three-month and six-month periods ended June 30, 2011, we recognized net foreign currency transaction (losses) of \$(1.6) million and \$(3.2) million, respectively.
 See Note 5.